 Annual budgets are adopted based on the accrual basis of accounting for the government-wide financial statements and converted to the modified accrual basis of accounting for the fund financial statements.
 Budget legal authority is at the fund level.
-There were no changes in the original adopted budget.
+The original adopted budget was modified to include estimated expenditures for a new capital facility investment program.